NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/feral-linguist.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell (add 1 action)  * * *  This wooden whistle is stuffed with cotton and carved with images of bellowing stags, howling wolves, and chirping birds.
-You can blow on this whistle to use it as a catalyst when casting an [[Spells/Animal Form|Animal Form]] spell.
+activate: "Cast a Spell (add 1 action)"
+description: "This wooden whistle is stuffed with cotton and carved with images of bellowing stags, howling wolves, and chirping birds.
+You can blow on this whistle to use it as a catalyst when casting an [[Animal Form]] spell.
 When you do, you retain the ability to speak, though this doesn't allow you to cast spells."
 powerTitle1:
 actionEconomy1:
 type1: